uspki/policies/certificate-policy.md

 ##### 3.2.2.4.16 Phone Contact with DNS TXT Record Phone Contact
 This validation method defined by the Baseline Requirements is not allowed under this CP.

+##### 3.2.2.4.17 Phone Contact with DNS CAA Phone Contact
+This validation method defined by the Baseline Requirements is not allowed under this CP.

 #### 3.2.2.5 Authentication for an IP Address
 IP Addresses are not allowed in the certificate profiles under this CP.